Kanpur: Higher education

 Other educational institutions in the city include three state universities.
-Chhatrapati Shahu Ji Maharaj University is one of the largest universities in northern India catering to urban and rural students offering professional and academic courses in the disciplines of Arts, Science, Commerce, Law, Engineering, Biotechnology, Computer Applications, Management and Medicine.
+Chhatrapati Shahu Ji Maharaj University is one of the largest universities in northern India and caters to urban and rural students, offering professional and academic courses in the Arts, Science, Commerce, Law, Engineering, Biotechnology, Computer Applications, Management and Medicine.

 Chandra Shekhar Azad University of Agriculture and Technology is an agricultural university named after the Indian revolutionary Chandrashekhar Azad which caters to the needs of the farming community of 29 districts of Uttar Pradesh.

 Harcourt Butler Technical University (HBTU) offers Bachelors, Masters, and Doctoral programs in engineering, as well as Masters programs in Business Administration, and Computer Applications.
-Dr. Ambedkar Institute of Technology for Handicapped, an institution to provide technical education to specially-abled students inaugurated by former Prime Minister Atal Bihari Vajpayee in 1997, is also situated in Kanpur.
+Dr. Ambedkar Institute of Technology for Handicapped provides technical education to specially-abled students.
+Inaugurated by former Prime Minister Atal Bihari Vajpayee in 1997, it is also situated in Kanpur.

 National Sugar Institute (NSI) is involved in research, training and advisory services to the sugar and allied industry, and functions under the Department of Food and Public Distribution of the Ministry of Consumer Affairs, Food and Public Distribution.

 There are also private universities in the city such as Rama University, which is part of the Rama Group.
 There are several private technical and management institutions in the city such as the Pranveer Singh Institute of Technology and the Axis Institute of Technology And Management, which are affiliated with Dr. A. P. J. Abdul Kalam Technical University.

-Medical education

-Ganesh Shankar Vidyarthi Memorial Medical College (GSVM Medical College) is a state-run medical college in Kanpur.
-It was founded in 1956 and named after Ganesh Shankar Vidyarthi, a freedom fighter and journalist from Kanpur.
-Lala Lajpat Rai Hospital, also known as Hallet Hospital, is associated with the college.

-Lala Lajpat Rai Hospital in Kanpur is commonly known as Hallet Hospital because of its origins.
-It was initially established during the British colonial period and named after a British civil surgeon, George Henry Hallet, who served in the United Provinces (now Uttar Pradesh) and contributed to the field of public health.
-Although the hospital was later renamed to honor Lala Lajpat Rai, a prominent Indian freedom fighter, the original name continued to be widely used by locals.